National Dignity in Schools Campaign (DSC)

 NESRI participates in Working Groups and projects of the DSC aimed at creating state and federal policy change to reverse zero-tolerance discipline and promote positive approaches to school climate.

-Local/State Working Group – The Local/State Working Group is a space for organizers, students, parents, advocates and educators working for local and state policy change to end school pushout.
+Local/State Working Group – NESRI participates in the Local/State Working Group, a space for organizers, students, parents, advocates and educators working for local and state policy change to end school pushout.
 The goals of the working group are to support and connect local organizing campaigns around pushout, and connect local campaigns to federal legislative work on pushout, especially ESEA NCLB reauthorization.

-National Week of Action – The 3rd Annual National Week of Action on School Pushout took place during the week of September 29 to October 6, 2012.
-This year's theme was "Pushout Rates Are Scary: Over 3 Million Students Are Suspended Out-of-School Each Year."
+National Week of Action – Each year, NESRI participates in the DSC National Week of Action on School Pushout.
+The 4th Annual Week of Action took place from September 28 to October 5, 2013.
+This year's theme was Invest in Education Not Incarceration - "On average, states spend about $88,000 to incarcerate youth but only $10,000 to educate them."
 Throughout the week, thousands of parents, students, educators and education advocates took part in parent and student-led actions and events around the country to expose the school pushout crisis and advocate for the human right of every young person to a quality education and to be treated with dignity.

 Statement by Youth of Color on School Safety and Gun Violence in America in the Aftermath of Sandy HookFebruary 13, 2013